Professional services agreement

 16.4 No Reliance.
 Each Party acknowledges that it has not relied on any statements, warranties or representations given or made by any other Party under or in relation to the Agreement, save those expressly set out in the Agreement.
 Each Party further acknowledges that it shall have no rights or remedies with respect to such subject matter other than under the Agreement.
 Each Party acknowledges and agrees that nothing in this Section 16 is intended to limit or exclude any Party’s liability for fraudulent misrepresentation.

 16.5 Modification.
-No variation of the Agreement shall be effective unless made in writing and signed by the parties hereto or their duly authorised representatives.
+No variation of the Agreement shall be effective unless made in writing and signed by the parties hereto or their duly authorized representatives.

 16.6 Forbearance.
 No relaxation, forbearance or indulgence by either Party in enforcing any of the terms or conditions of the Agreement against the other or the granting of time by either Party to the other shall be deemed to be a waiver or shall prejudice, affect or restrict the rights and powers of that Party against the other, nor shall any waiver by either Party of any breach by the other operate as a waiver of or in relation to any other, subsequent or continuing breach of the Agreement.